7jadhavAbhi7/Yubi_Task/README.md

 ## Features

+- Converts text scripts into speech using ElevenLabs TTS.
+- Generates lip-synced videos from an input image and audio file.

 - Generates lip-synced videos from an input image and audio file.
 - Supports head movements and facial expressions.
 - Easy-to-use command-line interface.